-- The NWSA's incremental borrowing rate is used as the discount rate to measure lease liability and lease receivable. - Projected lease revenues and expenses included in the measurement of the lease are composed of fixed payments required per lease terms as well as any variable payments that are fixed in substance.
+- The Port of Tacoma's incremental borrowing rate is used as the discount rate to measure lease liability and lease receivable (NWSA Charter prohibits NWSA from incurring debt, therefore the NWSA adheres to homeport policies regarding calculation of leases for this purpose). - Projected lease revenues and expenses included in the measurement of the lease are composed of fixed payments required per lease terms as well as any variable payments that are fixed in substance.
 All other variable payments are excluded. - The lease will not be remeasured solely for a change in the variable payments unless there are any required remeasurement events. - The lease term includes the noncancellable period of the lease in which both the lessee and the lessor have a unilateral option to terminate are excluded from the lease term. - Only lease incentive payments that are fixed or fixed in substance are included in the initial measurement and subject to remeasurement; variable or contingent lease incentive payments are not included in initial measurement.